Hexa Health Benefits

 Gliomas cannot be prevented completely because the significant risk factors for the condition are non-modifiable.
 However, some general strategies can help reduce the risk or aid in early detection.
 These include:

-Preparing for a neurosurgeon consultation involves several steps to ensure that patients get the most out of the visit.
+Preparing for a doctor consultation involves several steps to ensure that patients get the most out of the visit.
 Here’s how they can prepare effectively:

 The treatment for the condition varies based on the type, location, size, and grade of the tumour.
 The patient’s age and overall health are also important considerations.
 Commonly performed glioma treatments include:

-Surgery: The primary treatment for the condition is surgical removal with procedures like craniotomy.
-The goal of surgery is to remove all the tumours that are easily accessible without damaging healthy brain tissue.
+Surgery: The primary treatment for gliomas is surgical removal with procedures like craniotomy.
+The goal is to remove all the tumours that are easily accessible without damaging healthy brain tissue.
 Complete removal can be challenging if the glioma is near sensitive areas that control vital functions.

 Radiation: Often used after surgery to eliminate any remaining cancer cells.
 It can also be used as a primary treatment for gliomas that cannot be surgically completely removed.
 Techniques like brachytherapy allow precise tumour targeting, reducing exposure to surrounding healthy brain tissue.